Mt. Mitake 御岳山

 At six to eight kilometers, the hike takes a total of three to four hours

 The summit reaches an elevation of 929 meters

 Mt.
-Mitake is one and a half hours away from central Tokyo by train.
+Mitake is 90 minutes away from central Tokyo by train.

 Known in Japanese as anzan sugi, Mt.
 Mitake's sacred cedar trees are believed to guarantee a safe birth for soon-to-be-parents.
 They've been worshipped since ancient times, and you'll come across many on your journey up the mountain.
 Cedar trees that also reportedly grant success in love can be found here as well.

 The handsome shrine known as Musashi Mitake dates back to as early as 90 B.C., making it one of the oldest in Japan.
 Many people visit the shrine with their pets, which is why omamori (good luck charms) for animals are sold here.

 A hike around Mt.
 Mitake is not complete without a stop at the rock garden.
 The pristine waters running through moss-covered rocks is considered one of Japan's most spectacular sights.
 The best time to visit is in May and June.